-Step 2: We consider your request and we give you our answer.
+Step 3: We consider your request and give you our answer.

-Deadlines for a "fast" coverage decision
+Deadlines for a "fast coverage decision"

-- If we are using the fast deadlines, we must give you our answer within 24 hours. - Generally, this means within 24 hours after we receive your request.
-If you are requesting an exception, we will give you our answer within 24 hours after we receive your doctor's statement supporting your request.
-We will give you our answer sooner if your health requires us to. - If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 24 hours after we receive your request or doctor's statement supporting your request.
+• We must generally give you our answer within 24 hours after we receive your request.

-• If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal.
+- o For exceptions, we will give you our answer within 24 hours after we receive your doctor's supporting statement.
+We will give you our answer sooner if your health requires us to. - If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization. - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 24 hours after we receive your request or doctor's statement supporting your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal.